crack666/paf2024/README.md

   - `/tasklist/domain/model/` - Domain entities and interfaces
     - `Task.java` - Core entity with dependencies and execution information
     - `User.java` - User entity with associated tasks and notifications
-    - `Notification.java` - Notification entity with urgency and read status
+    - `Notification.java` - Notification entity with urgency and read taskStatus
     - `RunnableTask.java` - Interface for executable tasks
     - `TaskResult.java` - Result of task execution
     - `TaskQueue.java` - Queue for organizing and processing tasks